 Medicare Part A helps to pay for costs associated with hospitalizations.
 It helps provide coverage for inpatient hospital care, skilled nursing facilities, nursing homes, hospice care and home health care.
 You can enroll in Medicare during the 7-month period surrounding your 65th birthday starting 3 months prior to your birth month and ending 3 months after it.

 Many people think that Medicare Part A is free healthcare, but that is not actually the case.
 Medicare Part A does have $0 premiums if you or your spouse have worked and paid into Social Security for at least 10 years.
-If you have not met that requirement it can cost up to $458 per month.
 Then like any other health insurance there are deductibles and co-pays.
-For a full breakdown of the costs, refer to our Medicare Part A 2021 Premium and Benefits table.
+For a full breakdown of the costs, refer to our Medicare Part A for Premium and Benefits table.
 Part A only contributes to the first 150 days of hospitalization and 100 days of skilled nursing facilities, nursing homes, hospice care and home health care.
 After that you are responsible for all costs incurred.

 Medicare Part B helps to pay for the costs associated with outpatient care, durable goods, and doctor’s treatments.
 It covers the costs involved to diagnose and treat medical conditions along with preventative services.
-Unlike Part A everybody has a premium cost for Part B. The standard premium for Part B is $148.50 per month but depending on your Gross Income on your IRS tax return you may have to pay an Income Related Monthly Adjustment Amount (IMRAA) which is added to your premium.
+Unlike Part A everybody has a premium cost for Part B. There is a standard premium for Part B but depending on your Gross Income on your IRS tax return you may have to pay an Income Related Monthly Adjustment Amount (IMRAA) which is added to your premium.
 Again, like Part A, there are deductibles and co-pays for each type of care you receive.
-For a full breakdown of the costs, refer to our Medicare Part B 2021 Premium and Benefits table.
+For a full breakdown of the costs, refer to our Medicare Part B for Premium and Benefits table.

 A Medicare Supplement Plan acts as a Secondary Insurance policy to your Medicare Parts A & B policies.
 That means that once the financial benefits of Part A & B have been met, the supplement plan will then take effect and cover some of the costs you incur.
 The amount of financial benefit the plan provides will depend on the plan’s coverage level.
 As the supplement plan is an extension of your Medicare plan you must go to a doctor or facility that accepts Medicare to be able to use it.